Show summary Hide summary

 Little anecdotes and surprising information about Valentine

-A funny thing is that even though Valentine is originally very linked to a male saint, it is the feminine that really became popular, especially from the 18th century onwards.
+A funny thing is that even if Valentine is very much linked to a male saint originally, it is the feminine that really became popular, especially starting from the 18th century.
 A reversal that makes you think about how first names evolve.

-And then, did you know that Valentine also has a feast in midsummer, on July 25th, which is less known than the classic Saint Valentine of February 14th for lovers?
-This gives a little exclusive side to this date for those who bear this first name.
+And then, did you know that Valentine is also celebrated in the middle of summer, on July 25th, which is less known than the classic Valentine’s Day on February 14th for lovers?
+This gives a little exclusive touch to this date for those who bear this first name.

-And fun fact, Valentine Valti, the singer, was a star of the café-concert, a slightly bohemian and bubbly world, very far from the quiet image we might have of the first name.
+And fun fact, Valentine Valti, the singer, was a café-concert star, a somewhat bohemian and bubbly world, very far from the sober image one might have of the first name.